 Al was a Senior Education Officer for the Department of Education in Gippsland during the 1980s and chairperson of the implementation committee for Commonwealth Government’s ‘Resources Agreement 3’.
 Al’s commitment to the development of community partnerships had an enormous positive impact on the educational outcomes in rural areas across the state.
 Thanks to his leadership, rural areas of Victoria lead the way in curriculum provision through technology during the late 1980s and early 1990s, with a diverse range of subjects being taught via telematics.
 Seventeen years later we are on the edge of delivering curriculum through the second wave of technology use.

 Al provided great leadership for rural communities within the Far East of the state, serving as the Country Education Project Area Coordinator for Far East Gippsland from 1988 until 1993.
 This position was combined with the School Community Development Officer role within the Gippsland Region.
 His vision and work in establishing partnerships between schools and their communities in Gippsland’s rural and remote areas is still acknowledged today.

 Al contributed enormously to the extensive consultation during 1993 that led to the formation of CEP Inc.: ‘the voice of rural education as we know it today’.
 He served as chairperson of the CEP Inc. between 1997 and 1998.

 Al’s work has always reflected the values of the Country Education Project.

-A video tribute to Al was presented to the CEP Annual Meeting in 2013.
+Al sadly passed away in 2013, and will forever be remembered as the ‘Champion of Rural Education‘.
+A video tribute to Al was presented at the CEP Annual Meeting in 2013.